20 of the most relaxing holidays

 Vancouver, Canada

-Cosmopolitan Vancouver, scenically set by the water and ringed by mountains, feels like the best of both worlds – a vibrant, exciting city within spitting distance of some astounding nature.
-The city itself has a laid-back vibe that has much in common with the US’s west coast cities, and there’s arguably no better place to experience this – whether on the beach or on two wheels – than semi-wild Stanley Park, the city’s green heart.
+Cosmopolitan Vancouver, scenically set by the water and ringed by mountains, feels like the best of both worlds.
+This vibrant, exciting city is within spitting distance of some astounding nature.
+The city itself has a laid-back vibe that has much in common with the US’s west coast cities.
+There’s arguably no better place to experience this – whether on the beach or on two wheels – than semi-wild Stanley Park, the city’s green heart.

 Water view of Vancouver city and harbour, Canada © canadastock/Shutterstock